Storefront Improvement Program

-- Standard: Awards the applicant for one-half of the eligible construction costs up to a maximum of $8,000.
+- Standard: Awards the applicant for one-half of the eligible construction costs up to an $8,000 maximum.

-- Historic Restoration: Awards the applicant for two-thirds of the eligible construction costs up to a maximum of $12,000.
+- Historic Restoration: Awards the applicant for two-thirds of the eligible construction costs up to a $12,000 maximum.
 Historic photos showing the property as it will be restored to must be submitted.

-- Multiple Tenant Commercial: Awards property owners with a commercial building that leases to multiple small business tenants one-half of the eligible construction costs up to a maximum of $16,000.
-Each qualified tenant must have their own street-facing entrance.
+- Multiple-Tenant Commercial: Awards property owners with a commercial building that leases to multiple small business tenants one-half of the eligible construction costs up to a $16,000 maximum.
+Each qualified tenant must have his or her own street-facing entrance.

 The guidelines and procedures of the Storefront Improvement Program are outlined in Council Policy 900-17.

 Before an application is approved, applicants will be asked to provide basic information about the property; e.g., size, location, building use, current tenants and ownership.
 Applicants will also be asked to consider what types of improvements they'd like to make, what goals they'd like the improvements to achieve and how much they're able to spend on the projects.
 Each applicant must include two color, high-resolution photos with his or her completed applications.